-If your community offers a cardiac information/support group, sign up immediately!
-Mine was called Heart To Heart, and it happened to start up two weeks after I was discharged from hospital.
-It was my first planned outing post-op: a structured seven-week program with weekly guest speakers (a cardiologist, a social worker, a pharmacist, a registered dietician, etc.) helping to educate our group of survivors on a wide range of cardiac topics.
+If your community offers a cardiac information/support group for new patients, sign up immediately!
+Mine wascalled Heart To Heart, and it happened to start up two weeks after I was discharged from hospital.
+It was my first planned outing post-op: a structured seven-week program with weekly guest speakers (a cardiologist, a social worker, a pharmacist, a registered dietitian, etc.) helping to educate our group of survivors and their families on a wide range of cardiac topics.

 Knowledge is power.

 Do not behave as if you are merely a helpless, uninformed victim.
-Survivors can visit and actively participate in online cardiac support communities like Inspire’s WomenHeart forums, and find credible medical information from sites like The Heart and Stroke Foundation or the world-famous Mayo Clinic.
+Survivors can visit and actively participate in online cardiac support communities like Inspire’s WomenHeart forum, and find credible medical information from sites like The Heart and Stroke Foundation or the Mayo Clinic.